1758 - Russian invasion of East Prussia

 - Irregular cossacks

 Some 2,000 carriages with horses were collected in East-Prussia to transport stores, provisions and forage.
 Using 1,500 of these carriages, the magazine of Grodno was transferred to Tilsit.
-General Braun with 2 brigades then advanced to Rastenburg (actual Ketrzyn).
+General Braun with 2 brigades then advanced to Rastenburg (present-day Ketrzyn).

-On February 17, prince Dolgoruki reported from Mitau (actual Jelgava) that Butyrskiy and Pleskov (probably Pskovskiy) regiments had begun their march and that he planned to reach Janischky (present-day Joniškis) on March 16.
+On February 17, Prince Dolgoruki reported from Mitau (present-day Jelgava) that Butyrskiy Infantry and Pleskov (probably Pskovskiy Infantry) had begun their march and that he planned to reach Janischky (present-day Joniškis) on March 16.

 On February 22, Rumyantsev and Saltykov left their cantonments and marched towards the Vistula.
-Rumyantsev and Treyden marched directly towards Elbing with 6 infantry rgts while Panin's brigade advanced on Marienburg and Pillau, and Leontiev to Riesenburg (actual Prabuty) and Gardensee (unidentified location).
+Rumyantsev and Treyden marched directly towards Elbing with 6 infantry rgts; while Panin's Brigade advanced on Marienburg and Pillau; and Leontiev to Riesenburg (present-day Prabuty) and Gardensee (unidentified location).
 The control of the Vistula was necessary to supply Russian troops in Brandenburg.

-On February 23, quartermaster-general Stoffeln was on the march from Marienwerder to Danzig (actual Gdańsk), after detaching Chuguevski cossacks under major Preradevilsch to Rastenburg and a party of hussars under major Tockeli across the Vistula.
-Resanov replaced Rumyantsev in the 1st Division, the latter being assigned a new mission.
+On February 23, Quartermaster-General Stoffeln was on the march from Marienwerder to Danzig (present-day Gdańsk), after detaching Chuguevski Cossacks under Major Preradevilsch to Rastenburg and a party of hussars under Major Tockeli across the Vistula.
+Resanov replaced Rumyantsev at the head of the 1st Division, the latter being assigned a new mission.
 Saltykov was instructed to occupy Elbing.
 Treyden assumed command of the garrison of Elbing consisting of 4th Grenadier and Troitskiy Infantry.
 He was also responsible for Permskiy Infantry which garrisoned Pillau and Memel.

 On February 26, Rumyantsev went to Stolpzi (unidentified location).